mjosaarinen/tiny_sha3/README.md

 # tiny_sha3
-Very small, readable implementation of the SHA3 hash function.
+Very small, readable implementation of the FIPS 202 and SHA3 hash function.
+Public domain.

+### Updated 27-Dec-15:

+Added SHAKE128 and SHAKE256 code and test vectors.
+The code can actually do a XOF of arbitrary size (like "SHAKE512").

-Updated 03-Sep-15:
+### Updated 03-Sep-15:

 Made the implementation portable.
 The API is now pretty much the same that OpenSSL uses.
-Public domain.

 ### Updated 07-Aug-15: